-As a senior at the in Academy of Art University, San Francisco, California, I expressed interest in finding an internship to the director of Metal Arts Jewelry Program, Charlene Modena.
+As a senior at the Academy of Art University, San Francisco, California, I expressed interest in finding an internship to the director of the Metal Arts Jewelry Program, Charlene Modena.
 Based on my academic standing and credits I was approved for an internship.

 My interest in pursuing an internship began when a close friend and fellow classmate raved about her experience as an intern.
-An internship at Academy of Art University hip seemed like a great way to get my feet wet in the real art world.
+An internship at the Academy of Art University seemed like a great way to get my feet wet in the real art world.
 A few phone calls were made and an inquiry was published in the local metal arts guild letter by my director.
-I was told that Harriete Estel Berman was interested in an intern.
+I was told that Harriete Estel Berman was interested in having an intern.

 Two months later, I began my internship.
-During the 7 week summer semester, I spent 135 hours as Harriete’s intern and learned an amazing amount of new and useful skills, tips, insights and wisdom!
+During the 7 week summer semester, I spent 135 hours as Harriete’s intern and learned an amazing amount of new and useful skills, tips, insights, and wisdom!

-This was a great opportunity to be "in the moment/life" of an extremely hard working successful artist.
+This was a great opportunity to be "in the moment/life" of an extremely hardworking successful artist.
 During the day, I watched her write emails, talk to museums and collectors, put together her artist packet, ship work, write professional guidelines, make aesthetic decisions, maintain her website and do a million other tasks, all at the same time.

 Harriete was very open to my questions and ideas.
 She spent time critiquing my photos and the work I brought in.
 We also reviewed parts of my "artist packet."

-I also enjoyed working and learning from Harriete’s three assistants, Emiko, Terry and Margo.
+I also enjoyed working and learning from Harriete’s three assistants, Emiko, Terry, and Margo.
 They each had a different role in the studio.
 Some days I helped Emiko photograph work and on others, I assisted Margo as she personalized Harriete’s artist envelopes and did many other tasks.
-Terry showed me how Harriete stays organized on her computer and keeps track of all of her artwork, photos and documents.
+Terry showed me how Harriete stays organized on her computer and keeps track of all of her artwork, photos, and documents.

-The experience was short, but well worth my time.
+The experience was short but well worth my time.
 Valuable information was learned that isn’t offered in any class.
 I got a great taste of the future and the world outside of school.